-Three years before the launch of the first readily accessible world wide web browser, Tom Gordon — an undergraduate computer science student at Arizona State University — used Telnet to connect to remote office computers in Europe from his dorm room.
+Three years before the launch of the first readily accessible world wide web browser, Tom Gordon — an undergraduate computer science student at Arizona State University — had a "Mr. Watson, come here -- I want to see you" moment (except it was for files) when, from his dorm room, he first used Telnet to access files from remote office computers in Europe.
 The experience was galvanizing, and that's when the idea of an Online Office for Everyone took root.

 Tom, and later on, Jason Simpson from ASU get to work making eOffice® Network, a dial-up network system, starting with six phone lines and modems.
 Tom got permission to run the operation out of a one-room bungalow at the SmokeTree Resort in Scottsdale, Arizona.